Musicals101.com

 The Gondoliers - Opera Australia (Image)

-Another TV version of The Gondoliers was done as part of the so-called "Complete Gilbert & Sullivan" series -- it stinks worse than the Grand Canal at high noon, and should be avoided at all costs.
+Another TV version of The Gondoliers was done as part of the so-called "Complete Gilbert & Sullivan" series -- it sinks like a brick thrown into the Grand Canal, and should be avoided.

 Gosford Park (Universal)

-This brilliant upstairs-downstairs murder mystery set in a 1930s English country manor house is definitely not a musical, but it did much to resuscitate the international reputation of British composer Ivor Novello.
-His songs and shows were considered "too British" for American audiences, so this was the first chance many US theatre buffs had to hear his melodies.
+This brilliant upstairs-downstairs murder mystery set in a 1930s English country manor house is not a musical, but it did much to resuscitate the international reputation of British composer Ivor Novello.
+His songs and shows were considered "too British" for American audiences, so this was the first chance many in the US had to hear his melodies.
 The impossibly handsome Jeremy Northam portrays Novello and sings several of the composer's most memorable songs with sensitivity and style.
 (Northam's unseen concert pianist brother assists with some of the piano playing.)
-The irony is that Novello himself could not sing at all, and would never have entertained a private party as he does in this film.
-The commentary tracks and "making of" featurette are packed with fascinating information -- a feast for history buffs and Anglophiles.
-Even if the film were not such a rip-roaring overall treat, it would be worth owning just for the songs.
+The irony is that Novello himself could not sing at all, and would never have entertained at a private party as he does in this film, but that does not make Northam's performance any less delightful.
+The commentary tracks and "making of" featurette are packed with fascinating information, a multi-course feast for history buffs and Anglophiles.
+Even if the film were not such a rip-roaring overall treat, it would be worth catching just for the songs.

 La Grande Duchesse de Gerolstein (Virgin Classics)

-This is one of a series of Offenbach operettas restaged and videotaped in recent years -- and what fun it is to see an 1867 hit still win laughs.
-Felicity Lott stars as a randy monarch who's obsession with men in uniform leads her to make a dimwitted private (handsome Yann Beuron) commander of her wartime army.
-The comedy is broad, the singing is lush, and both the sound and widescreen picture quality of this live performance are outstanding.
-Excellent subtitles.
+This is one of a series of Offenbach operettas restaged and videotaped by French opera troupes in recent years, and what fun it is to see this 1867 hit still winning laughs.
+Felicity Lott has a vocal and comic field day as a randy duchess who's obsession with men in uniform leads her to make a dimwitted private (handsome Yann Beuron) commander of her wartime army.
+The comedy is appropriately broad, the singing is deliciously lush, and both the sound and widescreen picture quality of this live performance are outstanding.
+Excellent subtitles make the fun readily accessible.
 If you are looking for an introduction to Offenbach, this is a great choice.

 The Great Ziegfeld (WB/Turner)

-Despite being way too long, this is one of the few musicals to win the Academy Award for Best Picture.
-Unfortunately, WB was in one of its cheap moods, and did not bother including a commentary track -- merely a meager "making of" featurette and a premiere night newsreel.
+Despite being way too long, this is one of the few musicals to win the Academy Award for Best Picture, in large part due to solid performances by William Powell as Ziegfeld, Luise Rainer as Anna Held and lovely Myrna Loy as Billie Burke.
+Fanny Brice is memorable playing herself in two scenes.
+Unfortunately, while the restoration is attractive, WB was in one of its cheap moods, and did not bother including a commentary track -- merely a meager "making of" featurette and a premiere night newsreel.
 Yet another film you may as well catch on a TV rerun.

 Guys and Dolls (MGM)

-Broadway buffs get to see original cast members Stubby Kaye and Vivian Blaine recreate their show stoppng moments; unfortunately, viewers also have to endure the meager singing of Marlon Brando.
-This stage hit deserved better star casting, but the overall production is handsome and at times highly entertaining.
-Frank Loesser's new song "The Eyes of a Woman in Love" is pleasant but a poor replacement for "I've Never Been in Love Before."
-The standard DVD edition has no special features, but a special edition includes frills galore -- none of which make this the great film musical it could have been.
+Broadway buffs get to see original Broadway cast members Stubby Kaye and Vivian Blaine recreate their show stopping moments; unfortunately, viewers also have to endure the meager singing of Marlon Brando and at times Frank Sinatra looks annoyed to be stuck playing Nathan Detroit.
+This film deserved better leads, but the overall production is handsome and at times highly entertaining.
+Frank Loesser's new song "The Eyes of a Woman in Love" is very pleasant, but it was foolish to replace the glorious "I've Never Been in Love Before."
+The standard DVD edition has no special features, but a special edition includes frills galore -- none of which make this the great film it could have been.

 The film version starring a dubbed Rosalind Russell is not nearly as bad as some people suggest, but it can't hold a candle to this excellent TV production, which includes the uncut stage libretto and score, as well as a cast where everyone handles their own singing.
-Bette Midler is a socko Rose, Cynthia Gibb is a surprisingly good Louise, Peter Riegert is excellent as Herbie, and character cameos go to such top talents as Ed Asner and Christine Ebersole.
-The original choreography by Jerome Robbins is in place, and it never hurts to have costuming done by the incredible Bob Mackie.
+Bette Midler is a socko Rose, Cynthia Gibb is a surprisingly good Louise, Peter Riegert is excellent as Herbie, and excellent cameos go to such top talents as Ed Asner and Christine Ebersole.
+The magnificent original choreography by Jerome Robbins is in place, and it never hurts to have costumes by the incredible Bob Mackie.
 There is a full length commentary track by the producers with lots of fun behind the scenes information, which is more than most TV musicals on DVD ever get.
+From the hilarity of "You've Got to Get a Gimmick" to Midler's searing "Rose's Turn," the classic score is flawlessly delivered.
 Very highly recommended.

 The 1964 Broadway revival of Shakespeare's classic tragedy was packed with musical stage stars.
-Filmed live in performance, it did not live up to Richard Burton's expectations, so he exercised a clause in his contract and blocked the release of this in theatres.
+Filmed live during its final performance at the Lunt-Fontanne Theatre, the results did not live up to Richard Burton's expectations, so he exercised a clause in his contract and blocked the release.
 All copies were thought lost until one turned up -- in Burton's closet!
-He is electrifying in the lead, Alfred Drake is suitably hateful as King Claudius, Eileen Herlie is Queen Gertrude, John Cullum is a powerful Laertes, George Rose has a blast as the First Gravedigger, and the cast also includes Hume Cronyn as Polonius, Barnard Hughes in several small roles, and an unseen John Gielgud as the voice of the ghost.
-There are some technical glitches that fans will happily overlook to get this priceless look back at a legendary stage production.
+He is electrifying in the title role, Alfred Drake is suitably hateful as the murderous King Claudius, Eileen Herlie is Queen Gertrude (a role she previously played in Olivier's film version), John Cullum is a powerful Laertes, and George Rose has a scene-stealing blast as the First Gravedigger.
+The cast also includes Hume Cronyn as a loveable Polonius, Barnard Hughes in several small roles, and director John Gielgud as the mellifluous voice of the unseen ghost.
+There are some minor technical glitches that most fans will happily overlook to get this priceless look back at a legendary production.

 Hans Christian Andersen (MGM)

-Danny Kaye is quite delightful, but since MGM went cheapskate and offered no special features on the DVD release, you are just as well off seeing this on a holiday TV rerun.
+Danny Kaye is quite delightful, as is Frank Loesser's score, but since MGM went cheapskate and offered no special features on the DVD release, you are just as well off seeing this on a holiday TV rerun.

 The Happiest Millionaire (Disney)